socomsystems/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 intervals.

 ClamAV runs on Linux and any Unix-type operating system, and Microsoft Windows.
-However, it has only been tested with Nextcloud on Linux, so these instructions are for Linux systems.
+However, it has only been tested with cyfrSpaces on Linux, so these instructions are for Linux systems.
 You must first install ClamAV, and then install and configure the Antivirus app for Files on Nextcloud.